 Watch out for: Falling out of the correct lead because you’re running too quickly or missing your lead change.

-The maneuver: At the center of the arena, you’ll ask your horse to quickly rotate his front end in a circle around his stationary hind end, moving like clock hands.
+The maneuver: Another reining move are spins.
+At the center of the arena, you’ll ask your horse to quickly rotate his front end in a circle around his stationary hind end, moving like clock hands.
 Four complete turns are performed in each direction.

 “You lay the rein on your horse’s neck and he should get on his hocks and have cadence with his front end to go around four times, and when you put your hand down, he should stop on a dime,” Nathan says.